-- ADMISSION CRITERIA: - NH State Athletic Training License - Physical ability to perform duties associated with the practice of athletic training - Valid driver's license and use of a car are necessary to experience the whole program. - COMPLETION CRITERIA: - Barring disciplinary action, Residents will be allowed to finish the NHMI AT Residency curriculum within the appointed year regardless of time missed as approved by RPD.
-In order to receive NATA certificate, criteria detailed below must be met. - TO RECEIVE NATA CERTIFICATE: - Must have no more than 4 RPD-approved unscheduled weeks off.
+- ADMISSION CRITERIA: - NH State Athletic Training License - Physical ability to perform duties associated with the practice of athletic training - Valid driver's license and use of a car are necessary to experience the whole program. - COMPLETION CRITERIA: - Barring disciplinary action, Residents will be allowed to finish the NHMI AT Residency curriculum within the appointed year regardless of time missed as approved by RPD. - TO RECEIVE CERTIFICATE: - Must have no more than 4 RPD-approved unscheduled weeks off.
 Work missed during the year must be made up; RPD will assist resident in determining how, and in what time frame, work can be made up. - Complete (or make up) all rotations as assigned while remaining in good standing (i.e., without disciplinary action). - Completed = 80% of available time with clinical instructors and preceptors - All quizzes must be completed with 80% or better - If unable to attend rotation, completion of RPD assigned make-up substituted work is required - Satisfactory completion of required projects (over the year) - All reflections/evaluations of clinical instructors submitted (if resident was able to attend rotation) - At least 90% of Grand rounds, PBL, Journal club assignments completed - Complete and present Capstone - Must fulfill clinical duties as assigned with no more than 4 RPD-approved (RPD) unscheduled weeks off. - Must complete the above while maintaining good standing in the program and remain in compliance with the BOC Code of Ethics.

-- REAPPLICATION AFTER WITHDRAWAL: If a resident has been selected for participation in the residency but because of RPD-approved reason/s is unable to complete the program, reapplication will be considered; selection is not guaranteed. - HOUSING: - Availability of housing is dependent on maintenance of good standing in the program. - Disciplinary actions that result in program termination also include housing termination. - Within the appointed year, residents who are granted approved leave may remain in program housing until the residency contract end date. - Residents who withdraw (or are terminated) from the program are required to vacate housing within one week of notice of withdrawal or termination. - TERMINATION: - Any termination (i.e., at any point in time) precludes receipt of NATA certificate. - Examples of conduct that might warrant termination include but are not limited to: - Suspension or revocation of clinical license - Gross neglect of clinical duties - Gross neglect or misconduct around educational program components - Illegal activities - Failure to uphold Board of Certification and NH License Codes of Conduct - Unexplained absence or failure to return from approved leave at the expected time without applying for extension - Termination or other disciplinary actions will be considered by the RPD, NHMI President and Preceptors. - Residents who are terminated from the program are required to vacate housing within one week of notice of termination.
+- REAPPLICATION AFTER WITHDRAWAL: If a resident has been selected for participation in the residency but because of RPD-approved reason/s is unable to complete the program, reapplication will be considered; selection is not guaranteed. - HOUSING: - Availability of housing is dependent on maintenance of good standing in the program. - Disciplinary actions that result in program termination also include housing termination. - Within the appointed year, residents who are granted approved leave may remain in program housing until the residency contract end date. - Residents who withdraw (or are terminated) from the program are required to vacate housing within one week of notice of withdrawal or termination. - TERMINATION: - Examples of conduct that might warrant termination include but are not limited to: - Suspension or revocation of clinical license - Gross neglect of clinical duties - Gross neglect or misconduct around educational program components - Illegal activities - Failure to uphold Board of Certification and NH License Codes of Conduct - Unexplained absence or failure to return from approved leave at the expected time without applying for extension - Termination or other disciplinary actions will be considered by the RPD, NHMI President and Preceptors. - Residents who are terminated from the program are required to vacate housing within one week of notice of termination.